 Spice Addiction – What You Need To Know

-The idea of synthetic marijuana was a popular one, serving as a method for people to use cannabis without facing any legal repercussions.
-The difficult thing was that synthetic marijuana, also known under a number of different names, wasn’t actually the same natural substance that people were expecting.
+The idea of synthetic marijuana was popular, serving as a method for people to use cannabis without facing any legal repercussions.
+The tricky thing was that synthetic marijuana, known under several different names, wasn’t the same natural substance people expected.

 You might know the substance spice, K2, potpourri, or one of the other street names that it has.

 Spice is addictive and harmful.
-We’re going to talk about spice addiction today, giving you a clear look at what it is, why it’s harmful, and how to find help.
+We will talk about spice addiction today, giving you a clear look at what it is, why it’s dangerous, and how to find help.

 Let’s get started.